Queen Mary of Denmark: Patronages and interests

 Since 2004, Mary has steadily worked to establish her relationships with various organisations, their issues, missions, programmes and staff.
 Her patronages range across areas of culture, the fashion industry, humanitarian aid, support for research and science, social and health patronages and sport.
-The organisations for which she is patron have reported positive outcomes through their relationship with her and there are various reports in the Danish media and on some of the websites of the organisations themselves about her being quite involved in her working relationship with them.
+The organisations of which she is patron have reported positive outcomes through their relationships with her and there are various reports in the Danish media and on some of the organisations' websites about her being quite involved in her working relationship with them.
 She is currently involved in supporting anti-obesity programs through the World Health Organization, Regional Office for Europe.

 In the context of immigrant issues in Denmark, Mary has visited the disadvantaged migrant areas of Vollsmose (2006), Gellerup (2007), and Viborg (2010), and has participated in integration projects including the teaching of the Danish language to refugees.
 As patron of the Danish Refugee Council, Mary visited Uganda (2008) and East Africa (2011) and supports fundraising for the region.

 Mary has played an active role in promoting an anti-bullying program based on an Australian model through the auspices of Denmark's Save the Children.
 She is also involved in a campaign to raise awareness and safe practices among Danes about skin cancer through The Danish Cancer Society.

 Mary is also an Honorary Life Governor of the Victor Chang Cardiac Research Institute based at the Garvan Institute/St Vincent's Hospital, Sydney, a member of the International Committee of Women Leaders for Mental Health and a member of various sporting clubs (riding, golf and yachting).
-In June 2010, it was announced that Mary has become Patron of UNFPA, the United Nations Population Fund, "to support the agency's work to promote maternal health and safer motherhood in more than 150 developing nations".
-Mary lends her support to a number of other 'one-off' Danish causes, industry events and international conferences.
+In June 2010, it was announced that Mary had become Patron of UNFPA, the United Nations Population Fund, "to support the agency's work to promote maternal health and safer motherhood in more than 150 developing nations".
+Mary lends her support to a number of other "one-off" Danish causes, industry events, and international conferences.
 In 2011, the Westmead Cancer Centre at Westmead Hospital in Sydney was renamed the Crown Princess Mary Cancer Care Centre Westmead.

 Mary is an active patron of Denmark's third-highest-earning export industry, the fashion industry, and is Patron of the Copenhagen Fashion Summit.

 The Mary Foundation

 On 11 September 2007, Mary announced the establishment of the Mary Fonden at an inaugural meeting at Amalienborg Palace.
-The foundation's aim is to improve lives compromised by environment, heredity, illness or other circumstances which can isolate or exclude people socially.
+The foundation's aim is to improve lives compromised by environment, heredity, illness, or other circumstances that can isolate or exclude people socially.
 The initial funds of DKK 1.1 million were collected in Denmark and Greenland and donated to Frederik and Mary as a wedding gift in 2004.
-Mary is the chairwoman of eight trusts.
+Mary is Chairwoman of eight trusts.
 In 2014, she received a Bambi Award for her work with the foundation.